AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 Only a subset of attributes from the table are projected to save space and reduce query costs.
 This is shown in the following diagrams.

-We form the partition key using the pattern: `PRODUCT#<identifier>/<projected filter 1>/<projected filter 2>` and use the sort key to ensure correct ordering.
+We form the partition key with the pattern `PRODUCT#<identifier>/<projected filter 1>/<projected filter 2>` and use the sort key to ensure correct ordering.
 As seen above, we need to use slightly different partition keys to support a range of queries.
 Discussion around the keys used in each GSI is detailed in the following sections.

 ### GSI: byLangAndRating